code-smith/react-native-scrollable-tab-view/README.md

 2. Similary when ScrollableTabView component updates all the tabs are rendered.
 This again can get expensive, so made changes to only render tab is being selected/viewed.

-Both these changes are well tested on Android and i'm currently using it in my project.
+Both these changes are well tested on Android and iOS and i'm currently using it in my project.

 ## Add it to your project
 Download from git master branh and use it.